IBM/aspera-cli/docs/README.md

 If value is `yes` (default), then objects are "flattened" using [dot-path notation](#dot-path-notation) with a variation:

-- final arrays are displayed as comma separated list of values
+- Final arrays are displayed as comma separated list of values
 - `Array` of `Hash` with only `name` keys are displayed as comma separated list of values
 - `Array` of `Hash` with only `name` and `value` keys are displayed like a `Hash` with value of `name` as key.